myconnec/testcode/TESTING.md

 # --reporter cypress-image-snapshot/reporter
 ```

-OR in a container via
+... or in a container

 ```sh
 cd ./cypress